Where to Kayak and Paddle Board in Vero Beach

 This is also the island we usually camp at, it’s free to use on a first come first serve basis.

-North Wind Route: Not a lot of option that are super fun for a north wind.
+North Wind Route: Not a lot of options that is super fun for a north wind.
 Most of the time I’ll take people on a similar route to the first south wind route, but the other direction.

 - Oslo Boar Ramp